rann91/emotion-flex-grid/README.md

 Simply copy this configuration to your own theme configuration and adjust the values for your project.

 **Note: make sure you don't change the structure of the configuration above, otherwise things will break!**

-## Browser support

-Tested in all major browsers.
-For IE11, the [babel polyfill](https://babeljs.io/docs/en/babel-polyfill) needs to be included in your project.

 ## Inspiration